 If you’re thinking about moving your business operations to the Maltese shores, you may find yourself at a loss on where to begin.
 Here are a few aspects to keep in mind when searching for office space in Malta.

 Location, location, location

 Malta’s tiny size means that most places are easily accessible.
-In fact it takes all of one and a half hours to cross the entire island by car, barring of course, extra time that may be spent in traffic.
+In fact, it takes all of one and a half hours to cross the entire island by car, barring, of course, the extra time that may be spent in traffic.
 That being said, most foreign companies usually favour the coastal towns as a base for their businesses; Ta’ Xbiex, Gzira, Sliema and St. Julians are particularly popular and all have experienced an influx of companies from the iGaming, technology and finance sectors in recent years.

 While Sliema and St.Julians fall on the pricier side of the rental scale, all four towns offer office spaces with breathtaking sea views, surrounded by numerous catering establishments and retail outlets, all within walking distance.

 Malta’s capital city Valletta has also seen a spike in international firms setting up shop within its borders.
 As a UNESCO world heritage site steeped in cultural attractions, Valletta is a bustling city whose antique, charming buildings will definitely steal your heart.
 Like Sliema, rental prices tend to be high and office space is constantly demand in this commercial core of the island.

 Neighbouring the capital city, one may come across Msida, a town often underestimated for its lacklustre surroundings.
 However, Msida has grown into a centre of commercial activity in the last ten years, offering office space at relatively lower prices.
 Its intermediary position means that all main routes to the rest of the island run through the town.